 - Strain broth into a large bowl with a fine mesh strainer.

-- Throw away vegetables, chicken bones and seasonings.
+- Throw away any vegetables, bones and seasonings.

-- Place broth in refrigerator overnight and skim off fat that has become hard on top of the broth in the morning.
+- Place broth in the refrigerator overnight and skim off the fat that has become hard on top of the broth in the morning.